Pretender: England, Scotland and Ireland

 After 1807, the line of James VII and II became extinct.
 The Jacobites had ceased to have much political significance after the failure of the 1745 uprising, and the movement essentially became completely dormant after Henry's death.
 Genealogically, the next most senior line to the English and Scottish thrones was through James II's youngest sister, Henriette Anne, whose daughter had married into the House of Savoy.
 To the very limited extent that Jacobitism survived the death of Cardinal York, they supported the claims of this line.
 Its current representative is Franz, Duke of Bavaria, though he himself does not claim the title, his secretary having announced once that "HRM (sic) is very content being a Prince of Bavaria".

-Other pretenders to the throne have included:

-Lambert Simnel (c.
-1477 – c.
-1525) was a pretender to the throne of England.
-His claim to be Edward Plantagenet, 17th Earl of Warwick in 1487 threatened the newly established reign of King Henry VII (reigned 1485–1509).
-This was just after The Wars of the Roses.
-He was just a boy but was used to try to take over the Kingdom.